-Academic Judgment: a judgment where only the opinion of an academic expert is sufficient, for example decisions on assessment, degree classification, fitness to practice, research methodology, course content and outcomes.
+Academic Judgment: a judgment where only the opinion of an academic expert is sufficient, for example decisions on assessment, degree classification, fitness to practise, research methodology, course content and outcomes.

-Academic Level: The relative complexity, depth of study, and learner autonomy required in relation to a module in the context of its discipline.
-Levels are determined by National Frameworks: the Framework for Higher Education Qualifications and the Regulated Qualifications Framework.
-See www.qaa.ac.uk/docs/qaa/quality-code/qualifications-frameworks.pdf.
+Academic Level: the relative complexity, depth of study, and learner autonomy required in relation to a module in the context of its discipline.
+Levels are determined by National Frameworks: the Framework for Higher Education Qualifications and the Regulated Qualifications Framework. www.qaa.ac.uk/quality-code/qualifications-frameworks.
 Each module is assigned a level from the following scale: